-A report published in this daily underscores how the country’s waterways are being neglected and we, as a nation, have failed to properly utilise this natural resource.
-The report points to figures showing that 35 percent of the country's people travel by waterways.
+According to official figures, 35 percent of the country's people travel by waterways.
 But unfortunately, since the independence of the country, in the last 49 years, no survey on water transports was conducted in the country.
+As a result, the Bangladesh Inland Water Transport Authority (BIWTA) has no exact statistics of the number of passenger-carrying water vessels and cargo ships operating across the country as well.

-Experts opine that water transport sector seems to be pushed towards destruction in a planned manner.
+According to experts, water transport sector seems to be pushed towards destruction in a planned manner.
 Necessary steps are not being taken to protect the rivers.
 The boundaries of the river are yet to be marked.
-Whatever has been done is to appease the landsharks.
-On the other hand, resolutions that need to happen immediately include the official figures of vessels to be recorded through proper survey of the waterways.
+Whatever has been done is to appease the land sharks.
+Maps of the rivers are being changed in a planned manner.
+The experts urged the authorities concerned to take strong initiative to save this sector.